Mycoearthdome/Sentinel/README.md

 standard Python script but in a fullscreen terminal view.

-A separate TUI shows the kernel ring buffer from `dmesg` with colorized log levels and updates every second:
+A separate TUI shows the kernel ring buffer from `dmesg` with colorized log levels, filtered to the `sentinelroot` tag, and updates every second with automatic scrolling when new log entries arrive:

 ```bash
 python -m sentinelroot.dmesg_viewer